andrew-bedford/re-blog/wwwroot/posts/undefined-behaviors-in-c-cpp.md

 ptr = nullptr;

 Use Static Analysis Tools: Utilize static analysis tools that can detect potential null pointer dereferences in your code.

+It is one of the reasons why the [NSA recommended](https://media.defense.gov/2022/Nov/10/2003112742/-1/-1/0/CSI_SOFTWARE_MEMORY_SAFETY.PDF) to avoid C and C++ if possible and using modern memory-safe languages instead such as C#, Java and Rust.